cs1302uga/cs1302-tutorials/interfaces/interfaces.md

     You should inspect both methods in the source code closely.
 What should they do?
     What do they do?

-    Write what you expect the output to be from an execution of `StyleDriver`.
-Then, compile and run the code provided with this tutorial.
+    Write what you expect the output to be from the execution of `StyleDriver`.
+Then, compile and run the starter code provided in this tutorial.
 Since there are multiple dependencies, the order of compilation matters:

     1. `src/cs1302/interfaces/contract/Styleable.java`